- Pelvic exams are done to find out if you have a gynecological problem.

 - Your menstrual period, such as how old you were when you first got it, how long it lasts, how often it comes, how much you bleed, the first day that your last period started, if you have cramps; and at what age your breasts started to develop

-- Whether you have ever had sex or have been sexually abused
+- Whether you have ever had sexual contact or have been sexually abused or assaulted

 - If you have vaginal itchiness or an unusual discharge (drainage) or odor from your vagina

 - If you find it helpful, your mom, sister or friend can stay with you.
-There may also be a nurse or a medical assistant in the room, too.
+There may also be a nurse or a medical or nursing assistant in the room, too.

 - After you have given your medical history, been weighed and had your blood pressure checked, you will be asked to put on a hospital gown.